 Your own vehicle

-- If you are the registered keeper of the vehicle, you must produce the Vehicle Registration Certificate (DVLA form V5C), showing your name and the address in Kensington and Chelsea.
+If you are the registered keeper of the vehicle, you must produce the vehicle registration certificate (DVLA form V5C).
+This shows your name and the address in Kensington and Chelsea.

-- If you have just bought the vehicle we will accept your insurance documents and either your New Keepers Supplement (V5C/2) or a sales invoice (from a garage or dealers) and issue you with a three-month permit.
+If you have just bought the vehicle, we will accept your insurance documents and either your new keeper supplement (V5C/2) or a sales invoice (from a garage or dealers).
+We can then issue you with a three-month permit.

 Hire and lease vehicles

 If you are hiring the vehicle, you must produce the contract hire agreement showing your name and the name of the lease-hire company.

 If you have a vehicle which is owned by your employer, you will need to provide a letter dated within the past three months naming you as an employee who has exclusive use of the vehicle.
 The letter should be signed by the company secretary or someone with similar authority.
 We won't accept a letter signed by you.

 You must also provide either the V5C Vehicle Registration Certificate or the lease/hire agreement.

 If the company has just purchased the vehicle, you can provide the sales invoice and the insurance cover note.
 We will then issue a three-month permit.